-After finishing my bachelor's degree in mathematics at the National University of Mexico (UNAM), I was hired by Wolfram Research, the world-leading company in mathematical and scientific software working directly with its CEO and renowned scientist Stephen Wolfram at his personal small think tank office in Boston in aspects of data science, computational linguistics and fast prototyping, introducing language functions to Mathematica and being part of the first (and then small) Wolfram|Alpha team, today the factual answering machine of Siri delivering answers around the world.
+After finishing my bachelor's degree in mathematics at the National University of Mexico (UNAM), I was hired by Wolfram Research, the world-leading company in mathematical and scientific software working directly with its CEO and renowned scientist Stephen Wolfram at his personal small think tank office in Boston, MA working in aspects of data science, computational linguistics and fast prototyping, introducing some built-in functions to Mathematica as are still in use today in the Wolfram Language and I was a member of the first (and then small) Wolfram|Alpha team, today the popular factual answering machine behind Siri delivering answers around the world.

 During my early PhD time I was an intern at the Department of Aeronautics and Astronautics at the Massachusetts Institute of Technology or MIT, in Boston, MA, as part of the payload team for NASA's Mars Gravity Biosatellite project.
 I was also a Visiting Scholar at the Departments of Philosophy and Computer Science at Carnegie Mellon University in Pittsburgh, PA in the U.S.